as87321234/AnsiNist2K/README.md

 ## Contact
 Created by [@as87321234]  email: as87321234@gmail.com - feel free to contact me!

-_Retired from the corporate world but alway looking for a good challenge_
+_Retired from the corporate world but always looking for a good challenge_